JakenHerman/do-you-even-lint-bro/README.md

 A Rust-based tool that scans through your Python projects and counts how many times each unique linter ignore pattern (like # type: ignore[...] for mypy or # noqa for flake8) appears.

-TLDR; a tool that uses Rust’s robust type system to track pesky annotations that Python’s type checking simply can’t manage without a constant stream of # type: ignore comments.
+TLDR; a tool that uses Rust to track pesky annotations that Python’s type checking simply can’t manage without a constant stream of # type: ignore comments.

 ## Overview

-While ignoring linter warning in Python is possible, it also leaves you with hidden technical debt and less-than-ideal type safety.
+While ignoring linter warnings in Python is possible, it also leaves you with hidden technical debt and less-than-ideal type safety.
 I wrote this program to:
 - Scan a Python project for linter ignore comments.
 - Count the occurrences of each unique ignore pattern.
 - Output the results to the terminal or write them to a file.